istareatscreens/MychIO/README.md

 ## Writing to Devices

-Once the connection to a device is established you can send commands to execute specific functions using the follow IOManager method:
+Once the connection to a device is established, send commands to execute specific functions using the follow IOManager method:

 ```C#
 public async Task WriteToDevice(DeviceClassification deviceClassification, params Enum[] command)